Wilfred Pickles

-Wilfred Pickles, OBE (13 October 1904 – 27 March 1978) was an English actor and radio presenter.
+Wilfred Pickles (13 October 1904 – 27 March 1978) was an English actor and radio presenter.

 Early life and personal life

 Pickles was born in Halifax in the West Riding of Yorkshire.
 He moved to Southport, Lancashire, with his family in 1929, and worked with his father as a builder.
 He joined an amateur dramatic society, and in a local production there met Mabel Cecilia Myerscough (1906–1989), all of whose family had been connected with the stage.

 He remained a proud Yorkshireman, and having been selected by the BBC as an announcer for its North Regional radio service, he went on to be an occasional newsreader on the BBC Home Service during the Second World War.
 He was the first newsreader to speak in an accent other than Received Pronunciation, "a deliberate attempt to make it more difficult for Nazis to impersonate BBC broadcasters", and caused some comment by wishing his fellow northerners "Good neet".